 Chinnamasta Temple –

-Denoted to the naked as well as the ferocious avatar of the goddess – ‘Chinnamasta’ literally meaning ‘the one whose head is severed’.
+Denoted by the naked as well as the ferocious avatar of the goddess – ‘Chinnamasta’ literally meaning ‘the one whose head is severed’.
 She denotes sexual energy representing Death-Life, Mortality-Immortality, Destruction-Recreation. (much of an irony!)
 Also, photography isn’t permitted!

 Dalmadal Canon – A UNESCO World Heritage Site-